Why Trump Is REALLY Trying To Ban TikTok

 Advertisement

-But, as with every silver lining, TikTok enthusiasts shouldn’t get their hopes up about keeping the app available in the U.S. just yet: Trump is reportedly only giving Microsoft 45 days to finalize acquisition talks with ByteDance for TikTok, according to Reuters.
-Even then, there’s no guarantee that he won’t turn around and ban the app anyway.

-Trump’s sudden laser focus on banning TikTok isn’t out of the realm of the behavior the U.S. has come to know of him over the last four years; he loves to latch onto things that don’t cause harm - things that either bring joy or deal with people’s livelihoods - and make them the enemy.
-We know that Trump is the definition of petty and he loves to stir up controversy, drama and stress for his own reasons, which leads to the bigger question: why is he really trying to ban TikTok?
+Trump’s sudden laser-focus on banning TikTok isn’t out of character for him: The man thrives on petty drama and controversy.
+But why is he going after "Savage Challenge" dancers all of a sudden?

-Let’s deep-dive into this mystery.
+Let’s dive into this mystery, ahead.

 Tensions between the U.S. and China

-U.S.-China tensions could very well be a driving force behind his sudden decision to put TikTok on the App store chopping block.
-China remains high on Trump’s running list of things and places he hates and has been vocal about; for one, an ongoing trade war between the two countries has led to an increase in tariffs on Chinese imported goods more than once.
-Trump has also continued to be blatantly racist when placing the blame of the coronavirus on China, like when he calls it the “kung-flu.”
-He’s also come right out and stated linked his proposed TikTok banning as a sort of revenge against China, telling commentator Greta Van Susteren during a recent interview that “It’s something we’re looking at, yes.
+U.S.-China tensions could very well be a driving force behind Trump's sudden decision to put TikTok on the App store chopping block.
+He has continuously used China as a scapegoat, making racist comments and blaming coronavirus on China, calling it the "kung-flu."
+He even told commentator Greta Van Susteren during a recent interview that “It’s something we’re looking at, yes.
 It’s a big business.
 Look, what happened with China with this virus, what they’ve done to this country and to the entire world is disgraceful.”
+Some have also labeled TikTok a national security threat because of its data-collection abilities.

+Could Trump still be mad over TikTok’s role in his now-famously sparsely attended June rally in Tulsa, OK?
+The commander-in-chief and his administration bragged about how many seats they would fill during the first rally of his 2020 campaign — originally planned for Juneteenth — on June 20, only to be met with a near-empty stadium on the day of the event.
+The mastermind culprits behind those empty seats?
+Teens using TikTok and K-pop stans, who spread the word for their peers to register for free tickets en masse, and then not show up.
+Given how much he likes to brag about his "huge" rallies, it's not out of the question that this made him furious and contributed to his decision.

 Advertisement

-Since Trump announced his plan to ban TikTok, one theory as to why has been growing in popularity: the ban may be the key to getting young people to vote in November’s presidential election.
-Though TikTok is used by people across all age ranges, it’s known for being an app popular among Gen Z. Many of those Gen Z users will be able to vote for the first time in this fall, and should TikTok be banned, we may see a surge of them responding to that ban at the polls.
-Overall, voting among young people, despite massive pushes on social media and from celebrities, is down compared to 2016, according to the Harvard Institute of Politics.
-While it’s still speculation, never say never on the TikTok ban being the push young voters need to make their voices heard this fall.
+Trump's own plan may just backfire on him.
+Since he announced his intention to ban TikTok, many young people have said that they are even more mobilized to vote against him, calling the proposed ban a "game-changer."
+This is a great example of TikTok's political power, and probably what Trump feared in the first place, which is why he moved to ban the app.
+TikTok is, after all, known for amateur political pundits and humorous provocateurs, from comedian Sarah Cooper's brilliant lip-syncing videos to Claudia Conway, Kellyanne Conway's Trump-hating 15-year-old daughter.

-TikTok isn’t perfect, and so many politicians other than Donald Trump know it; last month, former Vice President and Democratice presidential nominee Joe Biden banned the app from the staffers’ work phones over data privacy concerns, and Sen. Marco Rubio called for the U.S. government to investigate TikTok over censorship concerns back in October 2019.
-But only time will tell why Trump has decided now was the time to dive head first into banning this particular app from the U.S.
+TikTok has been controversial for a while: Last month, former Vice President and Democratic presidential nominee Joe Biden's campaign banned the app from staffers’ work phones over data privacy concerns.
+Florida Sen. Marco Rubio called for the U.S. government to investigate TikTok over censorship concerns back in October 2019.
+The Federal Trade Commission and the U.S. Justice Department are looking into allegations that the app failed to protect children's privacy.
+Whatever ends up happening to TikTok, it's sure to stir up the news cycle for a while — so stay tuned for updates.